 We’ve been conditioned to believe that right after you graduate college, you’re officially a “real adult” and should have your own place, a good job and a stable relationship (HA!).

 Well, sorry to be a ~ Debbie Downer ~ but that’s just not realistic anymore.
 At least not in this day and age.

 I moved back home after graduating college (The University of Kansas – Rock Chalk!) and I can honestly tell you that when I graduated, moving into my own place was not even on my list of priorities.

-Actually, Adam from Workaholics, it’s not a “Whoopsies” because according to the Wall Street Oasis, people tend to move out of their parents’ house by ages 25 and 26.
+Thanks, Adam from Workaholics!
+It does make sense because according to the Wall Street Oasis, people tend to move out of their parents’ house by ages 25 and 26.

 That’s 3 to 4 years at home after graduating college at 22 years old.